wlonk/arcadia/rules/making_characters_and_town.rst

 thing to work on," as Jane Austen said.

 You can either use a premade town, or make your own.
-There are rules for making a town in :ref:`Appendix: Towns`, but for now, let's assume you have a completed town.
+There are rules for making a town in :ref:`appendix-Towns`, but for now, let's assume you have a completed town.

 A town provides three crucial things: families, connections, and